Photo Credit By

 Watch the video and then join me for the take-aways following.

 I heard and saw so many good things that traditional youth ministries can learn about equipping student leadership and ownership.
-Here are a few principles I took away and may inspire you to make some changes in your own ministry.
+Here are a few principles and phrases I took away that may inspire you to make some changes in your own ministry.

 Traditions